 Set benchmarks and measure patient satisfaction

-Benchmarking is an effective way for medical practices to evaluate their performance and pinpoint what they’re good at and where they need improvement.
+Benchmarking is an effective way for medical practices to evaluate their performance and pinpoint what they're good at and where they need improvement.
 In turn, they can improve the quality of care they deliver to patients.
-To set benchmarks and measure patient satisfaction, practices can use existing professional surveys such as:
+To set benchmarks and measure patient satisfaction, practices can use existing professional surveys, such as:

 • CAHPS survey

-• Press Graney
+• Press Ganey

-• Net Promoter Score (NPS)
+• Net promoter score (NPS)

 The CAHPS (Consumer Assessment of Healthcare Providers and Systems) survey is a standardized patient survey developed by the Agency for Healthcare Research and Quality (AHRQ) to measure patients' experiences and satisfaction with healthcare services.
-It provides valuable feedback directly from patients and covers topics such as communication skills of providers and ease of access to healthcare services.
+It provides valuable feedback directly from patients and covers topics such as the communication skills of providers and the ease of access to healthcare services.

 Press Ganey is another well-known patient satisfaction survey, widely used by medical practices to gather feedback from patients.
 It includes questions to measure different aspects of the patient experience, such as communication with providers, staff responsiveness, wait times, facility cleanliness, and overall satisfaction.